 We both have a pair of Scarpa hiking boots, Laurence has these ones and Jess has these.

-Of course, there are lot of other great brands.
-We’ve had various pairs, Jess in particular liked her Merrell hiking boots and she hiked Mt.
-Kilimanjaro in those.
+Of course, there are lots of other great brands.
+We’ve had various pairs, and Jess in particular liked her Merrell hiking boots, which she hiked Mt.
+Kilimanjaro in.

 If your trip doesn’t involve a lot of hiking, then you can probably skip proper hiking boots.
-They are quite heavy and take up a fair bit of space, so will save you some luggage space if not required.
+They are quite heavy and take up a fair bit of space, so you’ll save some luggage room if they’re not required.

-We just recommend you bring one good pair of comfortable closed-toed shoes.
-A pair of lightweight flip flops or sandals is also likely a good idea if you plan to spend time relaxing at the pool, resort, or going to the beach.
+We just recommend you bring one good pair of comfortable closed-toe shoes.
+A pair of lightweight flip flops or sandals is also a good idea if you plan to spend time relaxing at the pool, resort, or on the beach.

 For more tips on shoes for travel, see our guide to the best travel shoes for men, and the best travel shoes for women.